smartdevicelink/sdl_evolution/proposals/NNNN-Restructuring-OnResetTimeout.md

 </function>
 ```

-**Note**: Though type needs to be Long for _extensionPeriod_, i have kept it as Integer to maintain consistency in API as no other param uses Long irrespective of _maxvalue_
+**Note**: Though type needs to be Long for _extensionPeriod_, I have kept it as Integer to maintain consistency in API as no other param uses Long irrespective of _maxvalue_

 * SDL can uniquely identify the request instance for which OnResetTimeout is being requested by HMI by using the ID between SDL<->HMI (_requestID_) and _methodName_
     * SDL uses unique ID across interfaces and apps, so we do not need appID to uniquely identify the function instance